rkosova/decisiontree_python/README.md

 dt.toJSON()
 ```

 This will dump the JSON version of the tree into a file.
-The name of the file is the data and time of creation unless a `filename` parameter is passed to `toJSON`.
+The name of the file is the date and time of creation unless a `filename` parameter is passed to `toJSON`.

 This tree generated (beautified):